XpiritBV/CodeToCloud-Workshop/Sources/README.md

-# CodeToCloud with Github and Azure DevOps Workshop - Source
+# CodeToCloud with GitHub and Azure DevOps Workshop - Source
-This repository contains the source code for a workshop targeted at students in a instructor-led training.
+This repository contains the source code for the CodeToCloud workshop.
+Please follow the instructions in the [CodeToCloud-Student](https://github.com/XpiritBV/CodeToCloud-Student) repository to use this.